AdaCore/training_material/courses/ada_essentials/170_tagged_derivation/02-tagged_derivation.rst

    A. Cannot extend a non-tagged type
    B. Correct
-   C. Components must have distinct names
+   C. Components must have distinct identifiers
    D. Types derived from a tagged type must have an extension